John Milton: Political thought

 As Richard Cromwell fell from power, he envisaged a step towards a freer republic or "free commonwealth", writing in the hope of this outcome in early 1660.
 Milton had argued for an awkward position, in the Ready and Easy Way, because he wanted to invoke the Good Old Cause and gain the support of the republicans, but without offering a democratic solution of any kind.
 His proposal, backed by reference (amongst other reasons) to the oligarchical Dutch and Venetian constitutions, was for a council with perpetual membership.
 This attitude cut right across the grain of popular opinion of the time, which swung decisively behind the restoration of the Stuart monarchy that took place later in the year.
 Milton, an associate of and advocate on behalf of the regicides, was silenced on political matters as Charles II returned.

+John Rogers has argued that Milton's views became more elitist after his early pamphlets.
+Losing faith in popular democracy, he began to favor government by a minority of competent citizens.
+Rogers presents this change as evident in Paradise Lost.
+God's choice to use armed force against disobedient subjects echoes Milton's own endorsement of military suppression against the majority in the Ready and Easy Way.
+The shift towards elitism is interpreted as a response to the immovable conservatism of Milton's English contemporaries, to whom Milton referred in increasingly condescending terms.